lostintangent/moon/docs/ARCHITECTURE.md

         └── Redirections: []
 ```

-#### 3. Expander
+#### 3. Executor (with just-in-time expansion)

-The expander takes an AST and produces fully-resolved execution data.
-As it processes each command, it resolves word contents.
+The executor runs AST statements directly.
+When it encounters a pipeline, it expands word contents just before execution.

-The expander is a **second parsing layer** that interprets expansion syntax within words.
+Word expansion is a **second parsing layer** that interprets expansion syntax within words.
 While the structural parser handles command grammar, the expander has its own mini-parser for:

 ```
 $var        → parse identifier characters